QuickBooks Blog

 What is the difference between a small business grant and a small business loan?

 With small business loans, you are expected to pay the money back to the lender.
 Small business grants don't need to be paid back.
-Another major difference between grants and loans is that grant money is typically restricted to certain uses.
+Another significant difference between grants and loans is that grant funds are typically restricted to specific uses.
 When you apply for grants, look for guidelines that tell you how you can use the grant money.

 The different types of grants available for small businesses are nearly endless.
 It's important to learn more about the grants before applying, because not every grant is going to be applicable to your small business.
 Many grants target specific initiatives such as scientific research, technical assistance, or economic development in rural areas—meaning eligibility is limited.

-To help you get started, here are some of the most common types of grants and examples of potential grants you can apply for.
+To help you get started, here are some of the most common types of grants and examples of potential small business startup grants and grants for established businesses you can apply for.

 Federal government grants for small businesses

-Federal grants typically fall into one of four main categories:
+Federal grants for small business startups typically fall into one of four main categories:

 • Research and development grants